-My father is very sick in hospital, battling a long illness with cancer and we’ve recently been told it is terminal.
+My father is very sick in hospital, battling a long illness with cancer and we’ve recently been told it is terminal, it was really hard as we expected good results, we even asked for a special security handling with the final results with pneumatic tubes from WA Security to be totally accurate with the result.
 My son is very close to his grandfather and I don’t know how to explain his illness to him.
 He’s seven now and knows Grandad is very sick but how do I explain he’s dying?

 I’m sorry to hear about your father’s illness and I am sure it must be a hard time for you and your family.
 When grandparents are ill and close to death, it is a tough time for all the family.
 Many elderly people should compare AARP term life rates with Affordable Life USA’s life insurance quotes for seniors.

 As a parent, you have to cope with your own grief and loss, as well as thinking of how best to help your own children.Usually these times are very pressured with lots to do in terms of practical caring and spending time with the ill grandparent.
 You also have to decide how to explain what is happening to children and how much to involve them in visiting their grandparent.

 Children cope very individually with loss and grief so you are right to take time to think how you can best help your son.
 Below are some guidelines.

 Communicate with your son about what is happening

 Rather than avoiding the subject, it is important to explain to your son about his grandfather’s illness in an age-appropriate way.
 Try to be matter of fact in your explanations and then to listen carefully to any questions he might have.
 For example, you might say, “Poor Grandad is very sick at the moment, his heart is not working as well as it used to,” and then wait to see what he might say.

 As well as giving information it is also important to talk about feelings.
 For example, you might say, ‘It is sad that Grandad is sick . . . and I am glad we can take time to care for him now,” and so on, and allow space for your son to respond.